 If you’re currently serving, your monthly payment doesn’t have to be a burden.
 The Department of Education allows you to defer your student loan payments during active duty service and 13 months after your return (or until you return to school with at least half-time status).

-During this time, the government will pay the interest on your Federal Perkins, Direct Subsidized, and Subsidized Federal Stafford Loans while the principal is delayed.
+During this time, the government will pay the interest on your Direct Subsidized and Subsidized Federal Stafford Loans while the principal is delayed.
 While you won’t pay your loans off any faster, you also won’t have to worry about accruing interest while your payments are paused.

 Lower your monthly payments with an income-driven repayment plan

 For example, Income-Based Repayment is one of the most popular plans.
-It limits your monthly payments to 10 or 15 percent of your discretionary income and results in forgiveness of any remaining debt after 25 years.
+It limits your monthly payments to 10% or 15% of your discretionary income and results in forgiveness of any remaining debt after 25 years.

 Note that this option does come with possible drawbacks.
 So always consider the pros and cons of income-driven repayment before enrolling.